 - 1. The City must include 5% of industrial district revenue in the Residential Street Reconstruction Fund. - 2.
-Transfer 1% of the General Fund revenues less: - Grants - Industrial District revenue, and - Any General Fund transfer to Residential Streets Reconstruction Fund - At a Special City Election in November 2016 Corpus Christi voters voted to 3. create a dedicated fund to be used solely for residential street reconstruction and the city council was authorized each year to levy, assess and collect a property tax not to exceed six cents (\$0.06) per one hundred dollars (\$100.00) of assessed value for the purpose of residential street reconstruction to be deposited in such fund.
-Said taxes shall be used solely for the purpose of residential street reconstruction, including associated architectural, engineering and utility costs, and shall be implemented gradually at a rate not to exceed two cents (\$0.02) per one hundred dollars (\$100.00) of assessed value per year.
+In Fiscal Year 2020-2021, transfer 1/3 of one percent of the General Fund revenue less: - Grants - Industrial District revenue, and - Any General Fund transfer to the Residential Street Reconstruction Fund (i.e. four cents of the property tax rate) - 3.
+In Fiscal Year 2021-2022, transfer 2/3 of one percent of the General Fund revenues less: - Grants - Industrial District revenue, and - Any General Fund revenue to the Residential Street Reconstruction Fund - 4.
+In Fiscal Year 2022-2023, transfer 1% of the General Fund revenues less: - Grants - Industrial District revenue, and - Any General Fund transfer to Residential Streets Reconstruction Fund - 5.
+At a Special City Election in November 2016 Corpus Christi voters voted to create a dedicated fund to be used solely for residential street reconstruction and the city council was authorized each year to levy, assess and collect a property tax not to exceed six cents (\$0.06) per one hundred dollars (\$100.00) of assessed value for the purpose of residential street reconstruction to be deposited in such fund.
+Said taxes shall be used solely for the purpose of residential street reconstruction, includina associated architectural. engineering and utility costs, and shall be implemented gradually at a rate not to exceed two cents (\$0.02) per one hundred dollars (\$100.00) of assessed value per year.
 For the purposes of this provision, the term "reconstruction" is defined as removing all or a significant portion of the pavement material and replacing it with new or recycled materials.
 The dedicated fund established by this section may not be used for payment of debt service.
 The City Council approved two cents (\$0.02) per one hundred dollars (\$100.00) of assessed value for fiscal year 2018-2019 and two cents (\$0.02) per one hundred dollars (\$100.00) of assessed value for fiscal year 2019-2020 for the purpose of residential street reconstruction.
-The final two cents will not be recommended for FY 2023-2024.
+Due to the COVID-related economic downturn the final two cents will not be added in FY 2020-2021 but will be considered in FY 2021-2022.